eBay/skin/ICON-CREATION.md

 # Icon Creation

-Skin uses inline and background SVGs to deliver the iconography for any site using it.
+Skin uses the SVG tag to deliver all iconography.
 This guide will help you properly add or modify SVG files for the Skin library.

 ## Step 1: Set up the icon